ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/gpt-2 adapted to pybrain3/Readme.md

 I'd say it would take someone from this point on 3 months flat with a kubernetes cluster at their disposal.
 If they're using k3d/l3s on their laptop or cell phone, probably a bit longer.
 Even then, it has to go through the same tests a normal human would ( think of how a neurologist & psychologist break down problems ).
 It would take just as long to to train.
 For instance, it needs to be able to emulate a GABA, CB1, & CB2 junctors most if not all living beings with a brain would.
 In this case, I'm aiming for it to have enough to emulate/simulate til it isn't a simulated or emulated version and proves to have a 1:1 ratio to human nerve cells work.

+# Then what, have it map their neural patterns to genetic templates?

+Yes, actually.
+It's one function of the brain.
+Our genetics in our heads change and why should the AI templates do any different in that respect?
+Sure, there are bound to be errors, but those errors will be easier to pinpoint as human error rather than assuming it to be natural phenomenon.
+If a person changes IQ ranges, the genes governing that reshape due to the alternative which would be death.